Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Deterministic UTOPF-Based DOEs Calculation and The Concept of RDOEs

 Technically, the FR provides a guideline for securely operating the system, which, however, may need expensive upgrades in communication and control infrastructures.
-Alternatively, to avoid such upgrades, we can derive a DFR within the original coupled FR and issue the OEs accordingly.
+Alternatively, to avoid such upgrades, we can derive a DFR within the original coupled FR and issue the DOEs accordingly.
 The concept of DFR, which is geometrically a hyperrectangle, can be illustrated by $\mathcal{C}_{so}$ in Fig.~\ref{fig_robust_doe_concept_FR}.
 Compared with FR in Fig.~\ref{fig_robust_doe_concept_FR}, both customers 1 and 2 can freely vary their powers within $\mathcal{C}_{so}$ while not incurring any operational violations.
-In other words, the boundary values of $\mathcal{C}_{so}$ can be issued as OEs for all active customers, and such OEs, with higher robustness, are referred to as ROEs in this paper.
+In other words, the boundary values of $\mathcal{C}_{so}$ can be issued as DOEs for all active customers, and such DOEs, with higher robustness, are referred to as RDOEs in this paper.

-Mathematically, the DFR can be expressed as the hyperrectangle $\mathcal{F}_c(q)=\{p|-p^-\le p\le p^+\}=\{p|-p_i^-\le p_i\le p_i^+,~\forall i\}$, where $p_i^-$ and $p_i^+$ define the boundaries of the hyperrectangle for customer $i$.
+Mathematically, the DFR can be expressed as the hyperrectangle $\mathcal{F}_c(q)=\{p|p^-\le p\le p^+\}=\{p|p_i^-\le p_i\le p_i^+,~\forall i\}$, where $p_i^-$ and $p_i^+$ define the boundaries of the hyperrectangle for customer $i$.
 Since $\mathcal{F}_c(q)\subseteq\mathcal{F}_L(q)$, seeking a maximal DFR within the FR can be formulated as an optimisation problem of the form

-where $H(p^-,p^+)$, different from the objective function in \eqref{utopf_oe_compact}, is a function of both $p^-$ and $p^+$.
+where $H(p^-,p^+)$, different from the objective function in \eqref{utopf_oe_compact}, is a function of both $p^-$ and $p^+$, and $\underline q$ and $\bar q$ are the lower and upper limits for $q$, respectively.

-The FR for the whole network needs to be calculated before calculating ROEs.
+The FR for the whole network needs to be calculated before calculating RDOEs.
 Also, as DFR is a subset of the FR, as shown in Fig.~\ref{fig_robust_doe_concept_FR}, there are numerous DFRs, and it is critical to find the \emph{best} one, which will be discussed in the next section.